nickbreaton/homebridge-modern-forms/README.md

     }
     ```

-1. You're all set!
+1. You’re all set!
 Any devices you saw in the Modern Fans app should appear in the Home app automatically.